 We ate this for dessert last night, and I indulged again after a full breakfast this morning so am sitting here feeling a bit stuffed!
-This delicious uncooked cake is very decadent and yet is loaded with good-for-you stuff.
-You can make it up to 5 days ahead if you like.
+This delicious mostly cake is very decadent and has a lot of good-for-you stuff.
+Technically its not all raw as cashew nuts are steamed after harvesting to make them edible.
+You can make this up to 5 days ahead if you like.
 The recipe is adapted from one by Laura Wright but I have reduced the syrups and given you alternatives for those hard-to-find ingredients.
 I also use cooked beetroot instead of raw, which simply doesnt break up well unless you have a super high speed food processor.
 Sometimes I make individual servings in mousse rings and store in a box in the freezer.
 I find that this cake quantity makes at least 10 so sometimes I make half the quantity for a smaller gathering.

 For 1 x 22cm cake (to serve 10-12):